timebertt/kubernetes-controller-sharding/docs/evaluation.md

 The new external sharding approach proves to scale best.
 The individual shards consume about a third of the singleton controller's usage (close to optimum).
-Also, the sharder pods consume a low amount of resources which is almost static apart from periodic resyncs every 5 minutes.
+Also, the sharder pods consume a low static amount of resources.
 Most importantly, the sharder's resource usage is independent of the number of sharded objects.